NEW

 Can I get COVID-19 from the vaccine?

 No, the different types of vaccines have different materials in them that will signal our bodies to produce the proteins or antibodies to protect us from the virus.
-NONE of these vaccines contain the active virus.
+NONE of these vaccines contain the active COVID-19 virus.

 The immune response that is initiated in the body might lead to symptoms, such as fever.
 This does not mean the person is infected with the virus.
 Learn more from the CDC about how COVID-19 vaccines work.

-It typically takes a few weeks for the body to build immunity after vaccination.
+It typically takes two weeks for the body to build immunity after vaccination.
 That means it’s possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and get sick.
 This is because the vaccine has not had enough time to provide protection.

 Will I be required to get the vaccine in order to go to work or school?